plone/training/theming/theme-package-2.rst

 Theme Package II: Build Your Diazo-Based Theme
 ==============================================

-In the previous section we prepared our setup for our custom theme package.
+In the previous section we :doc:`prepared our setup for our custom theme package <theme-package>`.
 Now we will adjust the skeleton we got using ``bobtemplates.plone`` and build our Diazo theme.

 You can start with the example files in the theme folder and just change the :file:`index.html` and :file:`custom.less` files to customize the default theme to your needs.